-Advice for Prospective Visiting Scholars and Students
+Advice, Policies, and Application Procedures for Prospective Visiting Scholars and Students

 The Department is often approached by scholars and graduate students from other institutions who have plans to spend time in New York and who are seeking a "visiting" (courtesy) affiliation with us.
 We are delighted to host several Visiting Scholars and Students annually, under a variety of program auspices, and many of us have been graciously hosted at sister institutions in the past.
 Visiting Scholars and Students enhance the life of our community and create new connections for future exchanges.

 However, especially because we are in New York City, a world center for music performance, composition, and research, we receive far more requests for such affiliations than we can possibly honor, and can only accept a small number of affiliated visitors in any given year.
 Setting up an appointment as a Visiting Scholar or Student (especially for international visitors, where there are visa issues involved) is a complex, time-consuming process for the Department's office staff.
 It is also important to understand that Columbia provides no financial compensation, assistance, or support, and no health insurance, to Visiting Scholars and Students.
 We cannot provide office space, support services, or other major resources.
 Also be aware visiting scholars and students are not eligible for Columbia IRB review; if your research requires IRB approval, it must be obtained from your home institution.
 In short, a visiting appointment is a courtesy status, with very limited privileges beyond the affiliation as such.

 Here are some general guidelines to follow if you are seeking such an affiliation.